SAG-AFTRA Reaches Four Year Deal on AI Protections

 The debate over AI digital performers has accelerated faster than the 2023 framework anticipated.
 AI generated synthetic characters can now be produced at a fraction of the cost of hiring actors, creating commercial pressure studios had not fully anticipated when the last contract was written.

 The UK Equity pact from March 2026 established a parallel consent and compensation framework for British performers.
 The expanded SAG-AFTRA restrictions on synthetic characters set a benchmark that other markets may now follow.
+Awards bodies followed with their own standards.
+The Golden Globes set rules that differ from the Academy's stricter Oscars ban, permitting AI in production while maintaining the ban on AI generated performances in acting categories.

 Sources